rajabpour/BaleMediaPicker/README.md

 ## License

-BaleMediaPicker is available under the GPL license.
+BaleMediaPicker is available under the GPL-3.0 license.
 See the LICENSE file for more info.